jpsm83/restaurant-pos-OLD/backlogErrors.md

 reservations
 cloudinaryActions

+- review all functions that need session as parameter
 - daily saler report have to be tested once we got all the models tested and with data
 - transform cloudinaryActions route to be a function to be used in all the creations that could have images
 - when a salesInstance is created by client using qrCode, update the qrLastScanned of the salesPoint